Langholm: Economy

 Edinburgh Woollen Mill was founded in Langholm in 1946 by Drew Stevenson but they moved their headquarters from Langholm to Carlisle in 2019.

 Buccleuch Estates have an office in Langholm and own much of the surrounding land.

 Transport

 Bus

 The X95 cross-border bus service (which is operated by Borders Buses) runs through Langholm, largely following the route of the A7 road between Edinburgh and Carlisle via Hawick + Galashiels in the Scottish Borders.

 Rail

 Langholm railway station opened in April 1864, but closed 100 years later.
 The last regular passenger train was on 13 June 1964, although a special ran in March 1967, complete with restaurant car.
 The freight service continued until September 1967.

 The nearest operational railway stations are at in England and in Scotland.

 Local media

 Newspaper

 The local newspaper is the Eskdale & Liddesdale Advertiser based on Langholm High Street.
 The Advertiser was owned by the CN Group Ltd. The paper covers news from Langholm and its surrounding areas (notably Canonbie & Newcastleton) and is commonly referred to locally as 'The Squeak'.
-Established in 1848, the newspaper was the first penny newspaper in Scotland.
+Established as a monthly in 1848 by Thomas Laidlaw Rome, the newspaper was the first penny newspaper in Scotland.